ENUSEC/enusec.github.io/_posts/2021-01-20-implementing-security-measures-to-protect-corporate-data.markdown

 ---
 layout: post
 title:  "Implementing security measures to protect corporate data"
-description: "Hardware security protection, Firewalls, Data breach mitigation and Access Control Lists"
+description: Hardware security protection, Firewalls, Data breach mitigation and Access Control Lists.
 date: 2021-01-20 16:00:00 +0000
 categories: Blog
 ---

-# Implementing security measures to protect corporate data
+In this Blog post we will discuss an overview of security measures taken to protect coorporate data.
+We will look at Firewalls, Hardware security protections, data breach mitigation and Access Control Lists.

 ### Table of contents: